Home » Tools » Power Tools » Saws » Track Saw Guide: Choosing The Right Cordless Or Corded Model

 • Brand name for future upgrades

-For my Makita I opted for both a Makita brand track and a Powertec track.
-Surprisingly, the Powertec track was an EXACT replica of the Makita.
+For my Makita, I opted for both a Makita brand track and a Powertec track.
+Surprisingly, the Powertec track was a replica of the Makita.

 Alternatives to a Track Saw